Fredy123455555/Laravel_project/README.md

-# AvoRed an laravel headless e commerce

-A  headless e commerce GraphQL API which uses Laravel as a backend.

-## Installation

 ##### Backend APP setup

 First thing first we will install laravel backend api service.
 First thing first we will install the laravel app.